-Journal Wimba is a peer-reviewed electronic national journal.
+Journal Sosioteknologi is a double blind peer-reviewed electronic national journal.
 This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Institut Teknologi Bandung).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Journal Wimba is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a double blind peer-reviewed Journal Sosioteknologi is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific method.
+A double blind peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.